harshith-rao-sclera/sclera-dns-frontend/README.md

 The frontend talks to ScleraDNS over JSON/HTTP.
 Whether a true authoritative DNS server (UDP/TCP port 53, RFC 1035 wire format) sits behind `/resolve` is a backend concern and not visible from this repo.
 The frontend assumes:

 - The backend stores zones/RRsets faithfully and applies the values it receives.
+- DNSSEC key material, signing, and validation happen on the backend; the frontend only triggers `/secureZone` / `/unsecureZone` and displays the keys + DS records returned.
-- DNSSEC signing/validation, AXFR/IXFR zone transfers, EDNS0, NOTIFY, and glue handling are backend responsibilities.
+- AXFR/IXFR zone transfers, EDNS0, NOTIFY, and wire-level glue handling are backend responsibilities.
-- Cross-record validation (e.g. RFC 2181 §10.3 — MX/NS targets must not be CNAMEs) is not enforced on the client; the backend may or may not catch it.
+- Cross-record checks (e.g. RFC 2181 §10.3 — NS/MX targets must not be CNAMEs) are enforced on the client **only against records in the currently loaded zone**.
+A target in another zone can't be checked without a resolver, so the backend remains the final authority.

 ## Notable client behavior

 - **Helper text minimization** — the Record Name field stays clean by default; hints appear only when relevant (input ends with the zone, or the input contains non-ASCII characters and a punycode preview is needed).
 - **Per-row record actions** — each RRset row in the Zone Records table shows Edit + Delete, with locked icons and explanatory tooltips for SOA, apex NS, and internal-zone records.
+- **DNSSEC panel** — the zone detail page has a collapsible DNSSEC section that reads `/getZoneDNSSEC` on load, surfaces DS records (sorted SHA-256 → SHA-384 → SHA-1) with copy buttons, hides raw DNSKEYs behind a "Technical details" disclosure, and gates enable/disable behind confirmation modals.
+DNSSEC can also be toggled on at zone-creation time.
+- **Record type coverage** — A, AAAA, CNAME, ALIAS, MX, NS, PTR, TXT are creatable from the UI; SOA is system-managed.
 - **Single source of truth for RFC docs** — the `/reference` page renders directly from the `RFC_COMPLIANCE` data structure, so adding or removing an enforced rule means editing one place.

 ## License